MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-detect-remediate-overview.md

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

-Content TBD.
+>[!Note]
+>REVIEWERS: This content is in progress and not ready for review.
+>

+With MAPG detection, be alerted and notified when there are anomalies in app activity and when non-compliant, malicious, or risky apps are used.
+With MAPG remediation, along with automatic remediation capabilities, use remediation tools and controls in a timely manner to respond to anomalous app activity detections.

-Feedback from Anand: We should add some details on how MAPG works with M365 Defender (previously MTP).
+**Feedback from Anand:** We should add some details on how MAPG works with M365 Defender (previously MTP).
 Also, we should highlight the integration with MCAS and AAD.